8. Your Fare

 23. Onboard Medical Centre

 Each ship has a medical centre that is staffed by qualified, licensed doctors and nurses, who, in addition to routine office hours, are available 24 hours a day.
 All P&O Cruises’ medical centres are well equipped to handle most medical conditions and have been continuously accredited since 2006 to international healthcare quality standards and certified to ISO 9001:2008.
 Our medical centres also meet or exceed the current cruise ship medicine guidelines established by the American College of Emergency Physicians.

 While all P&O cruises’ medical centres are equipped to handle most medical conditions, there may be occasions where it becomes necessary to disembark or evacuate a guest to receive further essential medical treatment.
 To ensure guest safety, this decision will be made by the onboard doctor and the Captain.

 All P&O Cruises’ medical centres are only for medical needs arising onboard and cannot cater for treatments that you know you will require while on holiday.

 We are not a healthcare provider and may not be held liable for the sickness, injury or death of any guest arising from any advice, treatment, care, services or any omission by medical staff.
 These medical providers exercise their own medical judgement and expertise.

 24. Onboard Medical Charges

 All cruises on our ships are outside the scope of Australian Medicare, New Zealand Accident Compensation Corporation (ACC) and private health insurance.
-Consultations, treatments and medication are charged at private rates and must be paid by you and claimed through your travel insurance.
+Consultations, treatments and medication are charged at private rates and must be paid by you and claimed through your international travel insurance.

 25. Other Service Providers